ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 ## WIMSE Identity

-The WIMSE ID is scoped within an issuer and therefore any sub-components (path portion of ID) are only unique within a trust domain defined by the issuer.
-Using a WIMSE ID without taking into account the trust domain could allow one domain to issue tokens to spoof identities in another domain.
+The WIMSE Identifier is scoped within an issuer and therefore any sub-components (path portion of Identifier) are only unique within a trust domain defined by the issuer.
+Using a WIMSE Identifier without taking into account the trust domain could allow one domain to issue tokens to spoof identities in another domain.
 Additionally, the trust domain must be tied to an authorized issuer cryptographic trust anchor through some mechanism such as a JWKS or X.509 certificate chain.
 The association of an issuer, trust domain and a cryptographic trust anchor MUST be communicated securely out of band.

-<cref>TODO: Should there be a DNS name to Trust domain mapping defined or some other discovery mechanism?</cref>
+<cref>TODO: Should there be a DNS name to trust domain mapping defined or some other discovery mechanism?</cref>

-## Workload ID Token and Proof of Possession
+## Workload Identity Token and Proof of Possession

-The Workload ID token (WIT) is bound to a secret cryptographic key and is always presented with a proof of possession as described in {{to-wit}}.
+The Workload Identity Token (WIT) is bound to a secret cryptographic key and is always presented with a proof of possession as described in {{to-wit}}.
 The WIT is a general purpose token that can be presented in multiple contexts.
 The WIT and its PoP are only used in the application-level options, and both are not used in MTLS.
 The WIT MUST NOT be used as a bearer token.
 While this helps reduce the sensitivity of the token it is still possible that a token and its proof of possession may be captured and replayed within the PoP's lifetime.
 The following are some mitigations for the capture and reuse of the proof of possession (PoP):

 * Preventing Eavesdropping and Interception with TLS